This article may contain affiliate links for which we may receive a small commission if purchases are made. Thank you for your support.

 The Top Buttons

-The Sony a6000 is simple and uncluttered.
-There are only two dials and a single function button to use.
+The Sony a6000 camera is uncluttered and simple to use.
+There are only two dials and a single function button.

 The first dial close to the flash unit, is the camera mode dial.